gchq/Palisade-services/user-service/README.md

 (fields marked with * are acquired from headers metadata)

-The service accepts a `UserRequest` and a token, then checks that the User is in the cache; the technology of which is chosen in the User Services application.yaml and Spring profiles.
-If the User exists in the cache, then it, alongside any attributes are retrieved, and used to create a `UserReponse` object which is then packaged into a `AuditableUserResponse` object with no errors, and then this is sent via kafka, to the Resource Service for further processing.
+The service accepts a `UserRequest` and a token, then checks if the User is in the cache; the technology of which is chosen in the User Services application.yaml and Spring profiles.
+If the User exists in the cache, then it, alongside any additional attributes, are retrieved and used to create a `UserReponse` object which is then packaged into a `AuditableUserResponse` object with no errors.
+This is then sent, via Kafka, to the [Resource Service](../resource-service) for further processing.
-If the User does not exist in the cache, then a `NoSuchUserIdException` is thrown within the Service, which is caught, and packaged in the `AuditableUserReponse`, alongside the original `UserRequest` and an `AuditErrorMessage`, this is then sent to the Audit Service and logged appropriatly.
+If the User does not exist in the cache then the request gets directed to the local implementation of the User service.
+If the User service implementation returns a User then a
+`UserResponse` object gets created and added to an `AuditableUserResponse` object which is sent to the [Resource service](../resource-service).
+Should any errors get thrown when trying to access a User, for example a `NoSuchUserIdException`, then this information creates an `AuditErrorMessage` that is then sent to the [Audit service](../audit-service) to be audited appropriately.

 ## REST Interface

 The application exposes two REST endpoints used for debugging or mocking kafka entrypoints:
 * `POST api/user`
-  - accepts an `x-request-token` `String` header, any number of extra headers, and an `UserRequest` body
+  - accepts an `x-request-token` `String` header, any number of extra headers, and a single `UserRequest` in the body
+  - returns a `202 ACCEPTED` after writing the headers and `AuditableUserResponse` to kafka
+* `POST api/user/multi`
+  - accepts an `x-request-token` `String` header, any number of extra headers, and a list of `UserRequest`s within the body
   - returns a `202 ACCEPTED` after writing the headers and `AuditableUserResponse` to kafka

 ## Example JSON Request